-The Nurture Room is an invaluable resource at Epsom Downs Primary School & Family Centre.
+The Nurture Room is an invaluable resource at Epsom Downs Community School & Early Years Centres.
 It provides a welcoming, safe environment where children can explore their emotional and social wellbeing, learn about themselves, develop and grow.

 Our specially trained and highly experienced ELSAs (Emotional Literacy Support Assistants) who are trained by an educational psychologist, work with individual children or small groups to address socialisation issues that are common in some primary school children.
 The sessions are fun and informative, using activities and resources designed to motivate, engage and support the children.